 Internal walls

-Repair Category 1
+Repair category 1

-Notes No significant defects were apparent.
+Notes No significant defects were apparent however some split taping was evident which could be attended to prior to next redecoration.

 Floors including sub-floors

-Repair Category 1
+Repair category 1

 Notes No significant defects were apparent.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.